tmtsoftware/sequencer-scripts/README.md

 1. Add new scripts into`scripts` directory under specific `subsystem`.
 If your subsystem doesn't exist, create a directory with the name of your subsystem in the `scripts` directory, e.g. `scripts/wfos`.
 Also add an observing mode mapping configuration file to provide a mapping from observing modes to scripts in your new directory named your subsystem with the `.conf` extension, e.g. `scripts/wfos/wfos.conf`.
 Then, include the new configuration file in the `scripts/application.conf`, for example, if you have newly created `scripts/wfos/wfos.conf`, then add line `include "wfos/wfos.conf"` in `scripts/application.conf` file

 1. Add an entry for each observing mode into the subsystem-specific observing mode mapping configuration.
 It should include a `scriptClass` property pointing to script file where script logic resides, for example,

     ```hocon
       scripts {
         iris {
           IRIS_darknight {
             scriptClass = iris.Darknight
           }
         }
       }
     ```

     Note: the same script class can be used for multiple observing modes.

 1. Once all the changes are completed in a forked repo, then you can submit a pull request to upstream which is `tmtsoftware/sequencer-scripts` repo in this case

 1. Admins of `sequencer-scripts` repo will then review changes and merge it to `master`

+## Adding third part library jar/dependency

+Script writer needs to request authors of this repository to add new third party library/dependency.
+This request should be in the following form:
+`OrgName %% ArtifactId % Version`

+For example, if you want to add squants library (*The Scala API for Quantities, Units of Measure and Dimensional Analysis*), then you can request in the following format:
+`"org.typelevel"  %% "squants"  % "1.6.0"`

+Authors or Maintainers of this repository then can take following steps:

+1. Add requested dependency in `project/Libs.scala` file

+1. Include added dependency in `build.sbt` file as shown below

+    ```scala
+      libraryDependencies ++= Seq(
+        Libs.`esw-ocs-dsl-kt`,
+        Libs.`esw-ocs-app`,
+        Libs.squants
+      )
+    ```

+1. Commit and push changes to remote

 ## Running script

 ### Prerequisite

 The [CSW](https://github.com/tmtsoftware/csw) services need to be running before starting the sequencer scripts.
 This is done by starting the `csw-services.sh` script, you can get the script as follows: